AllThingsSmitty/tweet-style-guide/README.md

 ## Code

-Code such as HTMl markup, CSS, and JavaScript snippets can be included in a tweet  but should be used sparingly and only to communicate relavent information.
+Code such as HTML markup, CSS, and JavaScript snippets can be included in a tweet but should be used sparingly and only to communicate relavent information.
 Code will be encapsulated in backticks (&#x60;).
 Example:

 > No more &#x60;grunt-contrib-sass&#x60;.
 From now on it's &#x60;grunt-sass&#x60;, FTW!